-In the coming two decades, the under 18 population will grow modestly, gaining about 28,000 between 2015 and 2035.
-Meanwhile, the state's 65 and older population will grow much more rapidly, adding more than half a million people over those same years.
-In 2035, the older adult (65+) group will eclipse the child (0-17) population for the first time in our state's history.
+In the coming two decades, the under 18 population will grow modestly, gaining about 32,000 between 2015 and 2035.
+Meanwhile, the state's 65 and older population will grow much more rapidly, adding more than half a million people (510,000+) over those same years.
+As a result of this growth, in 2035, the age 65+ group is expected to eclipse the under 18 population for the first time in our state's history.

 The share of the total population that is age 18 to 64 will fall from 62% in 2015 to 57% by 2028.

-The percent of Minnesota's population that is nonwhite and/or Latino is projected to grow from 14 percent in 2005 to 25 percent in 2035.
+The percent of Minnesota's population that is nonwhite and/or Latino is projected to grow from 14 percent in 2005 to 25 percent by 2035.

 Note: Some users may wish to see the data series that does not include the impact of net migration, but only the anticipated population resulting from natural change (births and deaths).
 For these users, we have prepared a zero migration series in CSV format.
 Users are cautioned that this is NOT our official projection for the state of Minnesota.
 Please email Megan Dayton with questions.

 The data files below contain our most recent population projections for the 87 counties in Minnesota, as well as the 13 Economic Development Regions (EDRs) that are composed of groups of counties.
 At the county level, data are available by age cohort and gender for each five-year interval from 2015 to 2045.
 These county-level projections conform to the Minnesota state-level projections through 2065.
 These data are essential figures for planning for infrastructure and services for communities, counties, regions, and the state as a whole.

 Our various projections are valuable tools for planning for Minnesota counties, cities and townships--as well as for service providers and others who may work with a particular population, such as older adults.